mauri870/ransomware/README.md

 ```
 If you like build the server for windows from a unix machine, run `env GOOS=windows make`

+The malware will run in background.
+You can see what is going on by simply remove the `-ldflags="-H windowsgui"` from the ransomware section on Makefile before build

 #### Manually
 Feel free to run the commands specified on `Makefile` manually.
 A few things to known: